Note: This review was updated on December 17, 2020 to cover the changes in Black Mesa: Definitive Edition.

 There’s also a sequence which echoes Half-Life 2’s disappointing finale, and which takes place before the final boss fight.
 You’re given unlimited ammo for one of your most powerful weapons and have to fight scores of enemies, in what I found to be a tedious gameplay sequence truth be told.

-Excitement returns though when Freeman is pit against the final boss (the Nihilanth) in an awe-inspiring fight.
+Excitement returns when Freeman is pitted against the final boss (the Nihilanth) in an awe-inspiring fight.
 But overall, though, Xen doesn’t live up to the rest of the game as was the case in the original Half-Life game, and it’s clear to me Crowbar Collective have definitely been better at remaking Half-Life than at adding fresh content to it.

-I also encountered noticeable frame drops at some points in Xen, and a considerable slowdown and crash while playing the first to last chapter (which is named “interloper” in the game).
+I also encountered noticeable frame drops at some points in Xen, and a considerable slowdown and crash while playing the first to last chapter (which is named “Interloper” in the game).
 I was only able to complete this level after restarting it, as it would eventually keep crashing to desktop after reloading my saved game… Thankfully, you can choose which of the game’s eighteen chapters you wish to start a new game from Black Mesa’s main menu.

 Aside from the slowdown and crash during my time on Xen, elsewhere in the game frame rates are not as buttery smooth as I was hoping for, even with anti-aliasing turned off and playing at 1080p on a PC which exceeds the game’s recommended system requirements, which is a pity.

-Regarding the graphics, these are a bit of a mixed bag: facial animations and lighting courtesy of Valve’s Source engine stand out, even if at times this looks like a game from 2005, which is not surprising taking into account about this is about the time developer Crowbar Collective began work on Black Mesa.
-The Xen levels look more like a recent game though.
+Regarding the graphics, these are a bit of a mixed bag: facial animations and lighting courtesy of Valve’s Source engine stand out, even if at times this looks like a game from 2005, which is not surprising taking into account this is about the time developer Crowbar Collective began work on Black Mesa.
+The Xen levels do look more like a recent game though.

 The music, though, is a bit hit and miss.
 There’s some good music to accompany the action, but overall I found the music to be something of a disappointment as some of it could be in this Half-Life remake or in any other game, feeling slightly generic and ill-fitting at times.
 Some tunes heard in the game’s alien world of Xen sound like they would fit better in a fantasy game like the Elder Scrolls, for instance.
 The default music volume is also overpowering, and I had to dial it down to below fifty percent in the game’s menu.

-The game also didn’t recognize my Elite controller initially, but this was fixed in a subsequent patch.
+The game also didn’t recognize my Xbox controller initially, but this was fixed in a subsequent patch.
 I did find the default gamepad layout slightly inconvenient though, as it did not allow me to use the zoom function and fire simultaneously, and the game also did not let me map the zoom function to a more convenient button via the menu.
 In the end I had to use a third-party patch which offered a better controller layout, an unnecessary inconvenience.

 Plus, sometimes after loading or quick saving my character would be looking up after resuming the game, but this is a minor issue.